johannesrave/wc-csr/README.md

     <wc-route path="/about"     page="about-page"></wc-route>
 </wc-router>
 ```
-this is not the final API, it is the inspiration and initial idea from which this exploration will expand.
+this is not the final API, but rather the starting point on which this exploration will expand.

-there are some intuitive conceptual requirements for the resulting component in order of relevance:
+MUST:
+- capture clicks on anchors, which would ordinarily cause a server-request
+- set the browser-location according to those clicks
+- display page-components based on this location
+- keep the browser-history functional
+- display a fallback if no routes match (client side 404?!)

+EVALUATE:
+- should the browser or a related component define custom elements for the pages or is this rather the concern of the app itself?

+NON-FUNCTIONAL:
 - it should meet some expectations towards client side routing, such as a usable browser-history and shareable URLs with little or no in-memory-state.
 - it should be portable in that users should be able to drop it into their markup, define some routes and page-components and then have their client-site routing "just work"
 - it should be explicit in its configuration and API, with little magic going on in the background.
-- it should be sensible about resource-usage, be it processing power, rerendering, initial page load and memory footprint. these goals may and will conflict, so tradeoffs will need to be made.
+- it should be sensible about resource-usage, be it processing power, re-rendering, initial page load and memory footprint. these goals may and will conflict, so tradeoffs will need to be made.

 ## Where will this be used?